- Food and Cooking»

 Spiced Ranger Cookie Recipe

 Homey, gooey, and savory these spiced ranger cookies are a must try!
-Nothing beats a sweat treat that has the right savory notes.
+Nothing beats a sweat treat that has the right savory notes as well.
 Not only are these cookies melt in your mouth delicious, they are healthy for you too.
 When I came across a Ranger cookie recipe in my new cookbook, I knew it would be the perfect recipe to tweak so I could fit it into my low calorie diet.
+Tweaking recipes is a favorite past time of mine and cookies are the perfect vessel to add different flavor combinations to.

 With school just around the corner these cookies are the perfect little pick me up for inside your child's lunch or as an after school snack.
-Children and adults alike will love the flavor these energy packed Spiced Ranger Cookies have.
+Children and adults alike will love the flavor these energy packed spiced ranger cookies have.
 They do not last long in my house.
 I almost always make a double batch as we will sometimes eat these for a quick breakfast if we are in a hurry.
+Filled with oats and fruit, it makes for a perfect on the go breakfast.

 These cookies are great served warm with a cold glass of milk and a side of crisp apple slices with peanut butter.
 Filled with oats, coconut, and fruit these energy packed cookies are ideal for long car rides and hikes to keep the munchies at bay.
 If you love oatmeal cookies, these are a step up and chock full of added flavor and sweetness.